apache/openwhisk/ansible/README.md

 ### Deploying Using MongoDB

-You can use MongoDB as the database backend, and there is an ansible task to deploy a single node MongoDB server for testing and developing
+You can choose MongoDB instead of CouchDB as the database backend to store entities and activations.

-- Deploy mongodb server(Optional)
+- Deploy a mongodb server(Optional, for test and develop only, use an external MongoDB server in production)

 ```
 ansible-playbook -i environments/<environment> mongodb.yml -e mongodb_data_volume="/tmp/mongo-data"